sthewissen/Plugin.Maui.Crosswind/README.md

 |`rotate-360`| Rotate the element `360` degrees |

 ### Scale classes
 Scale transformations change the size of an element along one or more axes.
-The following styles allow you to apply different scaling factors to your `VisualElement` objects.
+The following styles allow you to apply different scaling factors to your objects.

 | Class | Effect |
 |---|---|